Looking forward to supporting PM Modi during India's G20 Presidency: US President Biden - ExBulletin

 Looking forward to supporting PM Modi during India’s G20 Presidency: US President Biden

-Describing India as a “strong partner” of the United States, President Joe Biden said on Friday he looked forward to supporting his friend Prime Minister Narendra Modi during India’s G20 presidency.
+WASHINGTON, Dec 2: Describing India as a strong partner to US President, Joe Biden on Dec 2, 2022 said he looked forward to supporting his friend Prime Minister Narendra Modi during India’s G20 presidency.

 The G20 or Group of 20 is an intergovernmental forum of the world’s major developed and developing economies.